patractlabs/redspot-website/src/zh-CN/tutorial/get-started.md

 #### Start node

 Before testing, we need to start a chain of nodes.
-If you use jupiter, you can start it like this:
+If you use patract, you can start it like this:

 ```
-$ jupiter-dev --dev --execution=Native --tmp
+$ patract-dev --dev --execution=Native --tmp
 ```

 By default, a 9944 rpc link port is opened.
 The same redspot will default to `ws:///127.0.0.1:9944`.